Skip to Content

 11 Beginner Challenges and Workouts for Lazy People

-We all feel lazy from time to time, especially when trying to start exercising at 40, or 50 and beyond.
+We all feel lazy from time to time, especially when trying to start exercising at 40, 50, or beyond.
 Workouts for lazy people are good for anyone needing to start exercising for better health.
-All of these workouts can be done at home, which is already removing the one of the biggest obstacles of traveling to a gym.
+All of these workouts can be done at home, which already removes one of the biggest obstacles to traveling to a gym.

-Laziness affects us all at some point, some for longer and more pervasive than others, but that’s okay.
-Exercise is a journey, and it is not one size fits all, so together, we will compile some options for those who are trying to break out of the lazy habits and replace them with healthier alternatives.
+Laziness affects us all at some point, some for longer and more pervasively than others, but that’s okay.
+Exercise is a journey, and it is not one size fits all, so together, we will compile some options for those who are trying to break out of their lazy habits and replace them with healthier alternatives.

 Why Should a Lazy Person Workout?

 If you are a self-proclaimed lazy individual, you should still workout for a majority of reasons.
-Namely being your health, exercising has many benefits outside of possible weight loss and muscle gains.
+Specifically for your health, exercising has many benefits outside of possible weight loss and muscle gains.

-Exercising regularly can help increase endorphins to stabilize moods and help to give you more “happy chemicals.”
+Exercising regularly can help increase those feel-good endorphins that stabilize moods and give you more “happy chemicals.”
 Exercising regularly can also help to lessen the effects of stress by pushing your body and flexing your fight or flight responses in a practical way.
-Working out helps to relieve stress and allows you to get out frustrations in a healthy way.
+Working out helps relieve stress and allows you to release frustrations in a healthy way.
 For those “lazy individuals” reading this, it also helps to pump up your motivation and get your cardiovascular system pumping.

 This means the more you exercise, the more your body will begin to focus and help you have clearer thoughts, which could help a lot in the case of trying to switch from a sedentary to a more active lifestyle.